ecchong/ecchong.github.io/_posts/2018-03-21-Create_a_host_in_Tower_inventory.md

+---
+title: How to create a host in Tower inventory
+tags: ["Ansible", "Tower", "REST"]
+categories: Ansible
+layout: post
+---
-# How to create a host in Tower via REST API call?
+## How to create a host in Tower via REST API call?

 First we need to get the inventory id.